ddangelov/Top2Vec/README.md

 ![UMAP dimension reduced Documents](images/umap_docs.png)

 **3. Find dense areas of documents using [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).**
 >The colored areas are the dense areas of documents.
-Red points are outliers that do not belong to a specific topic.
+Red points are outliers that do not belong to a specific cluster.

 ![HDBSCAN Document Clusters](images/hdbscan_docs.png)